tessel/t2-docs/hardware-api.md

 // Turn off the green LED
 green.off();

 // Register an event.
-When the voltage on pin2 falls, turn on the green LED. pin2.on('fall', function() {
+When the voltage on pin2 rises, turn on the green LED. pin2.on('rise', function() {
   green.on();
 });

 ```

-We tell the processor to invoke our callback function when pin2 falls (button
+We tell the processor to invoke our callback function when pin2 rises (button
 has been pressed).
 We don't have to continuously poll to see if the voltage
-has fallen.
+has risen.
 We can just register our listener and move on.

 #### Usage